Pacific Coast Highway and the Big Sur - One of the Most Romantic Drives in the USA

 The complete history of this highway can be found here (Wikipedia Page).

-Our route to Monterey from Santa Barbara was simple; straight north on the 101, and then north on route 1 until we got to Monterey.
+Our route to Monterey from Santa Barbara was simple; straight north on the 101 to Morro Bay, and then north on route 1 until we got to Monterey.
 Along the way, our intent was to stop at whatever looked interesting, and that wound up being Morro Bay.
 We stopped briefly in San Luis Obispo for an iced coffee and a snack and then drove on to the coast.

 You won't be able to see it in the smaller image, but if you click image # 1 you should be able to see Hearst Castle at the top of the Santa Lucia Mountains, 1,600 feet above the Pacific Ocean.
-Unfortunately for us, the access road from route 1 to the Hearst Castle was till undergoing repairs from storm damage - so the image here is as close as we got.
+Unfortunately for us, the access road from route 1 to the Hearst Castle was still undergoing repairs from storm damage - so the image here is as close as we got.
+The Castle had been part of our overall plan but one cannot argue with road damage.

 The geography begins to change at Ragged Point on route 1 as you drive north.
 Ragged Point is located at the southern end of the Pfeiffer Big Sur State Park, which extends (in the northern area) nearly to Point Lobos just south of Carmel.
 More trees are present, and there are a small number of restaurants on the Ocean side of route 1.